I live in Toronto and read a lot. I write, edit, and make websites for fun and profit.

 - 416-889-9708 (phone call; please note I don’t have voicemail.)

 - Username squats or fully deprecated: Wordpress.com, Skype username: gfscott, Blekko, Tumblr, App.net, Pinterest, About.me, Posterous, Shortmail, Protocol.by, Glossi

 Hunch, Quora, Foursquare

-I’m currently managing editor of Canadian Business magazine, where I oversee opinion, global business, technology, some features, and a few special projects.
+I’m currently Managing Editor, Digital at Canadian Business magazine, where I oversee canadianbusiness.com, as well as opinion, global business, and technology in the print magazine.

 From August 2008 to December 2011, I edited This Magazine, Canada’s premier magazine of progressive politics, culture, and ideas.
 Named small Magazine of the Year by the Canadian Society of Magazine Editors three years running, a five-time gold winner in the small-circ category of the Canadian Newsstand Awards, and called “the best Canadian magazine you’ve never read” by the United Church Observer.
 I received an honourable mention from the Professional Writers' Association of Canada in their 2011 Editor of the Year Awards.